deklaus/OpenValveControl/ESP-ValveControl/README.md

 However, the value should match the current target position.
 When we switch to a different valve zone, we want to replace the value by the set position of the selected valve zone.
-This can be achieved by giving the input element an ID, e.g. ```id='set_pos' ```, then we can change the *value* on the fly via a JavaScript function. <br>
+This can be achieved by giving the input element an ID, e.g. ```id='set_pos' ```, then we can change the *value* on the fly via a JavaScript function.

 Example:
 ``` javascript
 function VZselected(sel)
 {